Search this website

 - Do the same for a shared Google Doc.

 - [One member can create the Google Slide and then share with other members.
 Another group member can do the same for the shared Google Doc.
+Use your DET emails so all can be accessed and edited in class]

 - The Research pdfs at the bottom of this page should be used as a starting point for your research.